carved and painted wood

 On the short side a carved kirtimukha, with two seated Buddhas; the Tibetan letter `ga’ means that the original (Buddhist) cover was meant for the third volume of a series.

-In a German collection (Joachim Baader, München) used to be an almost identical cover, clearly part of the same series (see: Per Kvaerne, The Bon Religion of Tibet, London (Serindia) 1995, p.
+In a Swiss collection (ex-Joachim Baader, München) is an almost identical cover, clearly part of the same series (published in: Per Kvaerne, The Bon Religion of Tibet, London (Serindia) 1995, p.
 66, plate 19).Request information